wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'failed to return a stolen archeological relic', 'was not able to reach the sea',
     'misses its trusty mount',
   ];
+   gen_data['ghoulwants'] = [
+    'digging bodies out of a cemetery',
+    'hunting for preys',
+    'living a cannibalistic mockery of their former life', 'summoning demons of undeath',
+    'creepingly following people',
+    'stealing shiny objects',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>